 There is an urban legend that children tell one another about a shinigami that can release people from the pain they may be suffering.
 This "Angel of Death" has a name—Boogiepop.
 And the legends are true.
 Boogiepop is real.

-Seven Seas Entertainment published the first three novels and the sixth in English from January 14, 2006 to August 5, 2008, before halting the series due to low sales.
-The publisher re-released the first novel digitally on November 9, 2017, with new copy-editing.
+Seven Seas Entertainment published the first three and the sixth volume of the series in English from January 14, 2006 to August 5, 2008, before dropping the series due to low sales.
+The publisher later re-released these volumes digitally with new copy-editing.
+The publisher has licensed the fourth and fifth volume, and plans to release the first six volumes in two omnibus volumes.

 “I am automatic.
 When I detect adversity approaching, I float to the surface.
 That’s why I am Boogiepop—phantasmal, like bubbles.”